jplatta/practice_coding/eloquent_ruby/er_notes.md

 ## Chapter 1: The Very Basics

+* Uses two spaces, not tabs.
+* Good code speaks for itself.
+Go light on the comments
+* Use camel case for classes.
+* Use snakes for everything else.
+* If defining a method with no parameters, then leave teh parentheses off.
+* Don't use parentheses for control statements.
+* If your block consists of a single statement, then use a single line of code, i.e. braces.
+* End yes/no or true/false methods with a question mark
+* End method names with an exclamation point if they do something unexpected or dangers, e.g. change a class in place.

 ## Chapter 2: Choose the Right Control Structure

 ## Chapter 3: Take Advantage of Ruby's Smart Collections